Technologicat/unpythonic/README.md

-# Unpythonic: Lispy convenience features for Python
+# Unpythonic: Lispy features for Python

 Take the [quick tour](quick_tour.py) or the [full tour](tour.py).
 For additional examples, see the `test()` function in each submodule, and the docstrings of the individual features.